 Idle subscribers, who once bought something from you, but haven’t ordered anything in a long time.
 How to put them back on your profit track?
 In many cases they ignore newsletters.

-The thing is that you use email addresses of idle subscribers from CRM system and redirect them to the retargeting database to display ads, video formats and social networks.
+The thing is that you use email addresses of idle subscribers from the CRM system and redirect them to the retargeting database to display ads, video formats, and social networks.
 Thus, it is possible to influence any segment of the client base.
 All this data is in CRM — from usual customers to executives.

 Toyota uses this method to retarget customers who have a car lease contract expiring.
-Checkout this CRM retargeting – immense opportunity & alternative strategy for execution.
+Check out this CRM retargeting – immense opportunity & alternative strategy for execution.

 * Alternative approach *

-GRIN launcher is built around listing building at scale.
+GRIN launcher does listing building at scale.

 To sum it up on email retargeting

-Analyse the interests of customers, combine different ways of work with a customer base, provide customers with valuable information at the right time in the right place and get more money for your business.
+Analyze the interests of customers, combine different ways of work with a customer base, provide customers with valuable information at the right time in the right place and get more money for your business.

-Or get in touch and we will do it together.
+Or get in touch, and we will do it together.